SAP-samples/teched2022-DA160/exercises/ex12/README.md

 42. Your chart should look like this.
 <br>![](images/00_00_0219.png)

-43. In the File menu select the option "More" to save your story.
+43. In the File menu select the option "save" to save your story.
 44. Select the User folder that matches your assigned user number.
-45. Enter a Name and Description.
+45. Enter a Name and Description like ***Year over Year comparison***.
 46. Click OK.

 ## Summary

-You've now ...FILL IN
+You've now created your first SAP Anayltics Cloud Story on top of the data model you created earlier.

 Continue to - [Revenue by Geography (requires Exercise 08 to be completed) ](../ex13/README.md)